himanshu003388/Student-Tracker/README.md

 *"The secret of getting ahead is getting started."* — Mark Twain
 </div>

+## ✨ What's New?
+- **☁️ Google Drive Sync (New!)**: Seamlessly sync your data across devices using Google Authentication.
+Never lose your progress!
+- **📚 Documents Manager**: Organize and upload your study materials, notes, and resources directly to your connected Google Drive.
+- **⏰ Exam Countdown Tracker**: Keep track of upcoming exams with a built-in countdown system right on your dashboard.

+---

 ## 🌟 Core Features

 ### 🏠 Interactive Dashboard
 *   **Live Clock & Weather-ready Widget:** Keeps you updated on the current date and time.
+*   **Exam Countdown Tracker:** Add important exam dates and visually track how many days are left to prepare.
 *   **Daily Tasks Workspace:** Easily add, edit, and filter your to-dos.
 Supports interactive **Drag-and-Drop** reordering to prioritize tasks.
 *   **Quick Links Portal:** Fully customizable bookmark dashboard.
 Change URLs, add icons, and sort via **Drag-and-Drop**.
 *   **Pomodoro Focus Timer:** Beautiful circular SVG countdown with custom time modes (Focus, Short Break, Long Break), optimized visual progress ring opacity, and interactive audio alerts.